 5. Repeat steps #3 and #4 twice more.
 The dough should be smooth by now.
 Chill it in plastic again for 30 min.

-7. Assemble the cake Divide the pastry dough in half, roll out each piece at once and cut into about 25cm circle.
-Place one of them on a baking sheet and prick the bottom of the pastry thoroughly with a fork.
+7. *Assemble the cake* Divide the pastry dough in 2 parts, 1/3 and 2/3.
+Roll out the 2/3rd piece at once and cut into about 25cm circle.
+Place it on a baking sheet and prick the bottom of the pastry thoroughly with a fork.

-8. Cut the remaining pastry into strips.
-Brush the edges of the pastry with water (or beaten egg).
-Put the pastry strip around the bottom of the cake to make the border.
+8. Roll out the other remaining pastry and cut into strips.
+Brush the edges of the 25cm circle pastry with water (or beaten egg).
+Put the pastry strip all around the bottom of the cake to make the border.

 9. Then spread the crumbled cookies evenly and spread the apple filling from #6 over the cookies.